mKeRix/room-assistant/docs/integrations/grid-eye.md

 :::

-### Running with Hass.io
+### Running with Home Assistant OS

-You will need to enable the i2c interface by following the [official Hass.io guide](https://www.home-assistant.io/hassio/enable_i2c/).
+You will need to enable the i2c interface by following the [official Home Assistant OS guide](https://www.home-assistant.io/hassio/enable_i2c/).
 The `config.txt` file that you create should also contain an additional option, leading to the following contents:

 ```
 dtparam=i2c1=on